dnsimple/dnsimple-support/content/articles/dashboard.md

 ![](/files/dashboard-account-card-category.png)

-**Registered Domains** - the number of domains registered with DNSimple, or with an integrated provider.
+**Registered Domains** - the number of domains registered with DNSimple, or with an Integrated Provider.
 **DNS Zones** - the number of [currently active](/articles/managing-integrated-zones/) domains.
 This includes zones resolving with DNSimple or with an Integrated Provider.
 **SSL Certificates** - the number of active certificates that are attached to active zones.
 **Contacts** - every [contact](/articles/contact-management/) you've created for this account.
 Contacts are required when you're registering or transferring a domain, or issuing an SSL certificate.